Key Education and Plastic Solution Initiatives for 2019

 - This will be the main resource for information on plastics in Canadian oceans and will be available to anyone interested in local issues, including academics, students and policy experts.

-- If you know of any specific local plastic initiatives and organizations, please send the info below to Julie Strilesky at [email protected] to assist us in building our database of active organizations.
+- If you know of any specific local plastic initiatives and organizations, please contact us to assist us in building our database of active organizations.

 - Type of business (NPO, Business, Government):